seng438-winter-2022/seng438-a1-CarlLyss/seng438-assignment-1--report-template.md

 Here’s notes and discussion of peer reviews based on experience of Carl and Mohammadreza

-Carl: “I was somewhat confused about what was required for the defect reports, when I saw one of my peers I saw how to format it in a clear and effective way and then emulated that method going forward for my reports.“
+> “I was somewhat confused about what was required for the defect reports, when I saw one of my peers I saw how to format it in a clear and effective way and then emulated that method going forward for my reports.“ - Carl

-Mohammadreza: “Peer review helped us not create duplicate issues.
-In one situation, after we talked about some bugs in the same functionality, we found out that there is a single bug represented in different ways.”
+> “Peer review helped us not create duplicate issues.
+In one situation, after we talked about some bugs in the same functionality, we found out that there is a single bug represented in different ways.” - Mohammadreza

 # How the pair testing was managed and team work/effort was divided